 Cole County Stormwater Management Advisory Committee

 The formation of this committee is the result of work done to manage stormwater runoff and erosion control in the unincorporated areas of Cole County.
-The Missouri Department of Natural Resources requires cities and counties with urbanized areas to follow guidelines established by the Environmental Protection Agency through the Clean Water Act.
-A component of the County’s stormwater management plan is to allow public participation and a citizens’ forum to address stormwater concerns.
+The Missouri Department of Natural Resources requires cities and counties with urbanized areas to follow guidelines established by the Environmental Protection Agency , through the Clean Water Act.
+A component of Cole County's stormwater management plan is to allow for public participation and a citizens' public forum to address stormwater concerns.
 Citizens are encouraged to present their concerns and attend the meetings.
-A formal process has been established for people to get on the list for discussion at the meeting.
+A formal process has been established for people to have their concerns put on the meeting agenda.
 A list of meeting dates and rules for addressing the Committee can be found here.
-People wishing to speak are required to submit their concern through an online form or they can send in their concern by mail or email.
+People wishing to speak are required to submit their concern through an online form or the can submit through mail or email.

 To submit a request electronically to be put on agenda to speak at meeting, please click here.

 A request may also be submitted by mail or in person at our office at: